 All posts are revalidated automatically if a relevant option is enabled.
 But sometimes it is needed to do it manually.

 The operation’s scope can also be chosen – for all or individual addresses:

 Site’s URLs or relative URIs each on new line or leave empty for site’s root.
-Also, asterisk at the end can be used to updte all sub URLs, e.g. /page1/*.
+Also, revalidation expressions can be also used.

 Just revalidates the cached data without erasing previously cached content that preserves minimal server loading.
 If the ‘Lazy revalidation’ is active, the content will be updated transparently to the user rather than the first user will have to wait for content updating and next users get previously cached version.

 Tries to clear server cache if available.
 It works as same as this similar option.

 Here is a list of all pages that are need to be optimized.
 Pressing ‘Delete’ will clear the queue (not optimized pages itself).

 - Green (finished)

 - Red (finished)

 Optimization had error.
 There is not enough PHP memory or there is PHP error that can be checked in error log.